 Schloss Nymphenburg (palace) had already made its name across Europe by the 1700s.
 As a royal summer residence, it was originally a retreat for the royal court of Munich.

 Elector Ferdinand Maria had the palace built as a gift for his wife Henriette Adelaide of Savoy following the birth of their long-awaited son Max Emanuel.
 Building work started in 1664.
-Though difficult for us to imagine now, back then Nymphenburg was surrounded by fields and a two-hour journey from the Residenz palace in Munich.
+Though difficult for us to imagine now, back then Nymphenburg was surrounded by fields and a two-hour journey from the Residenz (town palace) in Munich.
 Nowadays, it is a green oasis open to everyone and located right in the heart of the city.

 The master builders Agostino Barelli and Enrico Zuccalli originally designed Nymphenburg as a baroque palace.
 Its rococo and neoclassical elements were not added until later on.

 The palace grew again to reach its current size under the reign of Elector Max Emanuel (1680 to 1726).
 A tour offers visitors the chance to glimpse the room in which King Ludwig II was born as well as King Ludwig I’s world-famous Schönheitengalerie (Gallery of Beauties).

 Classical concerts are performed in the Hubertus Hall in the Orangery tract of Nymphenburg Palace on selected days, which are very popular with Munich residents and guests of the city.